 SVCS's statue of a Luddite (pictured above) is the only one in the country and is at Sparrow Park Liversedge, which we created (see Sparrow Park under 'Projects').
 So what's the story behind it?

 "Luddite" is used jokingly to describe someone who doesn't take kindly to new technology.
 But in 1811, life was no joke for people hand-producing textiles.
 Newly-invented machines were putting them out of work, at a time when no work meant starvation.
 Croppers in West Yorkshire were badly affected- their skilled job of snipping the surface of new woollen cloth with large heavy shears to make it smooth had been well-paid.
 Secret groups formed in Nottingham, and then in Yorkshire and Spen Valley, calling themselves "Luddites".
-They resisted change by attacking mills to destroy new machinery.
+They tried to save their livelihoods by attacking mills to destroy new machinery.
 They were seen as dangerous industrial terrorists and the Government sent spies and hundreds of soldiers to suppress them.
 In February 1812 Luddites attacked waggons on Hartshead Moor which were bringing shearing frames from Marsden Huddersfield to William Cartwright's mill at Rawfolds Cleckheaton.
 They smashed the machinery and got away.

 After the Rawfolds incident, mill owners were targeted: Cartwright escaped an attempt on his life but William Horsfall from Huddersfield was shot and killed.
 Public opinion turned against the Luddites.
 Sixty-four men were charged and remanded in York Castle.
 After a trial in York, 17 Luddites were hanged in January 1813, and their families left destitute.

 To read more about the luddites in Liversedge click here

 To walk in the steps of the Luddites see our Luddite Trail under 'Things to Do' section